Josh4324/hack/README.md

 ### Features

-Users (Client) can create Jobs
+Users (Client) can create Jobs<br/>
-Users (Freelancers) can apply for Jobs
+Users (Freelancers) can apply for Jobs<br/>
-Users (Freelancers) can register information about what they do.
+Users (Freelancers) can register information about what they do.<br/>
-Job Board that displays all available jobs.
+Job Board that displays all available jobs.<br/>
-Escrow System that holds the money when client accept a freelancer application Withdraw of money made on the dapp.
+Escrow System that holds the money when client accept a freelancer application<br/>
+Withdraw of money made on the dapp.<br/>

 ### Features in development

-Dispute Resolution
+Dispute Resolution<br/>
-Job Cancelation
+Job Cancelation<br/>

 ## Project Details